Jakub-Poczatek/WebAppDev2-Assignment2/readme.md

 + / -> HomePage (Discover Movies Page)

 ## Integrating with React App

-Describe how you integrated your React app with the API.
-Perhaps link to the React App repo and give an example of an API call from React App.
-For example:

 The React app is fully integrated with the Node.js API.
 All show/movie related calls are first proxied to the API, and from there send off to the TMDB endpoints.
 These calls include:

 + movies list
 + upcoming movies list
 + movie details